syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Getting-started.md

 {% endhighlight %}
 {% endtabs %}

-Now run the application to render the following output.
+Now run the application to render the following output:

 ![](SfDataGrid_images/SfDataGrid-Xamarin_img3.png)

-## Defining Columns
+## Defining columns

 By default, the SfDataGrid automatically creates columns for all the properties in the data source.
 The type of the column generated depends on the type of data in the column.
-When the columns are auto-generated, you can handle the [SfDataGrid.AutoGeneratingColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AutoGeneratingColumn_EV.html) event to customize or cancel the columns before they are added to the Columns collection in SfDataGrid.
+When the columns are auto-generated, handle the [SfDataGrid.AutoGeneratingColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AutoGeneratingColumn_EV.html) event to customize or cancel the columns before they are added to the columns collection in the SfDataGrid.

-You can also define the columns manually by setting the [SfDataGrid.AutoGenerateColumns](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AutoGenerateColumns.html) property to false and by adding the [GridColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn.html) objects to the [SfDataGrid.Columns](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~Columns.html) collection.
+The columns can be manually defined by setting the [SfDataGrid.AutoGenerateColumns](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~AutoGenerateColumns.html) property to false and by adding the [GridColumn](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.GridColumn.html) objects to the [SfDataGrid.Columns](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~Columns.html) collection.
 It can be done from both XAML and code.
-The following code example illustrates this.
+The following code example illustrates this:

 {% tabs %}
 {% highlight xaml %}